-Give your Macintosh SE/30 plenty of space-enough so air can circulate on all sides.
+Give your Macintosh SE plenty of space-enough so air can circulate on all sides.
 Make sure air can circulate around each of the ventilation slots on the sides and back of the main unit.
 The computer has a built-in fan that maintains the operating temperature, but be sure not to block its outlet.
-You can store your Macintosh SE/30 in a bookcase, but it shouldn't be crammed into a small space while you're using it.
+You can store your Macintosh SE in a bookcase, but it shouldn't be crammed into a small space while you're using it.

-\triangle Important Proper ventilation is important to the life of the computer.
-Be sure to leave at least a 4-inch to 6-inch clearance between the vents on the sides and back of the main unit and any object that might restrict air flow. \triangle
+Proper ventilation is important to the life of the computer.
+Be sure to leave at least a 4-inch to 6-inch clearance between the vents on the sides and back of the main unit and any object that might restrict air flow.

-The Macintosh SE/30 can tolerate about the same range of temperatures as you can, but don't let it sit outside in direct sunlight or expose it to rain or moisture.
+The Macintosh SE can tolerate about the same range of temperatures as you can, but don't let it sit outside in direct sunlight or expose it to rain or moisture.
 The main unit will normally feel a bit warm to the touch after it's been on for a while.

-If you need to leave your computer on for an extended time, remember to turn down the brightness control when you're not using it; if your computer is left on for long periods (days or weeks), the image on the screen will start to "burn in," and the screen may be permanently damaged.
+If you choose to leave your computer on all the time, remember to turn down the brightness control when you're not using it; if your computer is left on for long periods (days or weeks), the image on the screen will start to "burn in," and the screen may be permanently damaged.

-If you plan to be away from your computer for eight hours or more, shut off your entire computer system to extend the internal hard disk's life.
+If your computer has a hard disk and you plan to be away from it for eight hours or more, shut off your entire computer system to extend the hard disk's life.
 While the computer part of your system can stay on indefinitely, the disk drive will eventually wear out.

-Use common sense when handling your computer.
-The internal hard disk can be damaged if the computer is dropped or bumped, particularly when the computer is on.
-If you need to transport the Macintosh SE/30 any great distance, use the original packing materials.
-Because your system includes an internal hard disk, the canvas cases manufactured for older Macintosh units are not sufficient protection.
+Use common sense when handling your computer-especially if your system includes an internal hard disk.
+The hard disk can be damaged if the computer is dropped or bumped, particularly when the computer is on.
+If you need to transport the Macintosh SE any great distance, use the original packing materials.
+If your system includes an internal hard disk, the canvas cases manufactured for older Macintosh units are probably not sufficient protection.

-Follow these suggestions if you need to clean the Macintosh SE/30:
+Follow these suggestions if you need to clean the Macintosh SE: